Need Some Ideas to Help Celebrate?

 Join in a neighborhood service project:

-- Clean up a nearby park: Contact Seattle Parks and Recreation for information at (206) 684-8028 or email ParksVolunteer@Seattle.Gov
+- Clean up a nearby park: Visit Seattle Parks and Recreation volunteer page, seattle.gov/parks/calendar/volunteer for events or email ParksVolunteer@Seattle.Gov

 - Plant a tree or some native plants

 - Clean up a sidewalk for an easier walking path

 - Organize a Block Watch, a program of Seattle Police Department: Click here for tools and information.

 - Hold a neighborhood food or clothing drive

 - Have a neighborhood BBQ, potluck, pancake breakfast or spaghetti feed

 - Organize a SNAP (Seattle Neighborhoods Actively Prepared) meeting.
 Click here for tools and information.

 - Organize a game or sporting event